Python logging is a fundamental element in the development and maintenance of Python applications.

 Warning: This level indicates that something unexpected has occurred and alerts that there may be a potential issue in the application (e.g., an unauthorized login).

-Error: It is used to report software malfunctions that cause the application to be unable to process a request.
+Error: This is used to report software malfunctions that cause the application to be unable to process a request.

 Critical: This level represents the most severe logging level, indicating a serious error that may lead to the application’s termination.